 - Run Windows 10 update to upgrade Windows 10.

 - Use local admin credentials to log in since the Windows 10 upgrade process can impact active directory.

 - Rejoin the VM to active directory if needed.

 - Install new drivers and more Windows updates if needed.

-- Once updates are done, install Provisioning Services target device software.
+- Once updates are done, install Citrix Provisioning target device software.

-- Use the Imaging Wizard or P2PVS to create a new vDisk.
-The old vDisk can be used if the size of the VM’s virtual hard disk has not been increased in step 11.
+- Use the Imaging Wizard or P2PVS to create a virtual disk.
+The old virtual disk can be used if the size of the VM’s virtual hard disk has not been increased in step 11.